cmu-sei/GHOSTS/src/ghosts.tools.socialcontent/Readme.md

 The Social browser helper expects a directory tree of static content that is used to make posts to Socializer.
 The format of the social content directory is assumed as:
-   `<social-content-directory>/ topicdirs(multiple) / postdirs (mulitple) / post.txt, image*.png`
+   `<social-content-directory>/ topicdirs(multiple) / postdirs (mulitple) / post.txt, image*.png or image*.jpg`

-When the Social Browser, various `ollama` LLMs were used to generate text, and Stable Diffusion AI was used to generate images.
+When the Social Browser, various `ollama` LLMs were used to generate text, and Stable Diffusion AI and Dalle3 was used to generate images.

 You will need to install `ollama` and Python+ollama library to generate the text files.
 You will need to install the Stable Diffusion AI tool on your local PC in order to generate images.
+You will need to have an OpenAI account and ($$) to use dall-e-3 (this gives better images than Stable AI but is more restrictive in its prompts and costs $$ for each image)

 There was not a lot of effort expended on these scripts, they were done in one weekend so feel free to improve to your particular needs!